INTEGRATING THE HISTORY OF ATOMIC AND NUCLEAR PHYSICS INTO TEACHING

 Abstract

-The topics “Nuclear Physics and Radioactivity” and “Quantum Physics” in the Grade 12 Physics curriculum involve concepts such as photons and subatomic particles, which are highly abstract.
-However, the current curriculum does not include experiments that can illustrate or verify these concepts in classroom settings.
-This paper proposes an approach to teaching selected content from these topics by integrating the history of physics into lesson planning.
-The research methodology consists of reviewing the historical development of atomic and nuclear physics up to 1945, synthesizing and selecting key events, stories, and landmark experiments, and designing suitable learning activities.
-The integration of historical narratives and the scientific discovery process into instruction is expected to increase student engagement and support the development of physics competencies, such as conceptual understanding and the ability to explore nature from a physics perspective.
+The topics “Nuclear Physics and Radioactivity” and “Quantum Physics” in the Grade 12 Physics curriculum address photons and subatomic particles within the atom, concepts that are highly abstract.
+However, the current curriculum does not include experiments to illustrate or verify these concepts.
+This paper proposes an approach to selected content in these strands by integrating the history of physics into lesson planning.
+The research methods include reviewing the history of atomic and nuclear physics up to 1945, synthesizing and selecting representative stories and historical experiments, and then designing appropriate learning activities.
+Integrating historical narratives and the processes of scientific discovery into lessons is expected to enhance students’ interest and support the development of physics competencies, particularly understanding and exploring the natural world from a physics perspective.

 Keywords

-physics competency, history of physics, nuclear physics and radioactivity, historical integration
+history of physics, historical integration, nuclear physics and radioactivity, physics competence

 Article Details